ezzheng/habsim/OPTIMIZATIONS.md

 **How it works**:
 - Fast path: If `_cached_model == requested_model`, return `_cached_simulator` immediately (~1μs)
 - Slow path: If different model requested, load new simulator and replace cache
-- Ideal for single model requests (most common use case)
 - For ensemble runs, each model loads on-demand (simulator cache helps if same model requested multiple times)

 **Memory Usage**: